hasiburratul/connectionslab/Week_3/Project _1/README.md

 ### Process & Insights

-So far, I haven't made much progress on Assignment 1.   <br>
+So far, I haven't made much progress on Project 1.   <br>

 As I didn’t have any experience with APIs and Mapbox, I spent a lot of time tinkering with the box.
 Initially, I made the current website just to understand how an API works on a website.
 I have also learnt how to use the weather APIs with Mapbox.
 I am still tinkering with the APIs.
 <br>